 When the second victim’s wife asked about it, she realized the man who committed the alleged scam was Simon, according to police.

 When police spoke with Simon, he told them he was helping veterans who were entitled to benefits because the VA made it difficult for the average person to obtain them.

 He also admitted to taking some money for helping veterans, but said it was just a small amount to cover his time end effort.

 Court paperwork says Simon works for veterans, charges them for help, makes phone calls for them and charges $200 to $300 per hour.

 Police also claim Simon was structuring bank deposits in a way to hide the fact that he received several hundred thousand dollars.

-Simon has been arrested on three warrants and charged with two counts of second-degree larceny, and one count of third-degree larceny.
+Simon was arrested on three warrants on May 15, 2013 and charged with two counts of second-degree larceny, and one count of third-degree larceny.